List of awards and nominations received by Usama Mukwaya: Miscellaneous awards and honors

+AFRICA 100 – League of Exceptionals (2026)

+Usama was selected as one of the AFRICA 100 – League of Exceptionals 2026, in recognition to his remarkable achievements, outstanding contributions, and transformative impact.
+The awards are organised by the African Youth Leadership Foundation.

 The Forty under 40 Africa awards (2026)

-Mukwaya is nominated for the 2026 Forty Under 40 Africa Awards in the Entertainment category.
+Mukwaya was nominated for the 2026 Forty Under 40 Africa Awards in the Music and Entertainment category.
 The Forty under 40 Africa Awards is to identify, honour and celebrate a cross-section of the continents most influential and accomplished young business leaders under the age forty from a wide range of industries, who are committed to business growth, professional excellence and community service and have risen up the ranks of their companies or industries at a relatively young age as result of this.

 Fellow of the Young & Emerging Leaders Project (CLASS OF 2019)

 The Young & Emerging Leaders Project (YELP) is an initiative of the LéO Africa Institute, which has been ongoing since 2017, that annually inducts 20-30 outstanding thought leaders into a fellowship program designed to train and orient values of self-advancement, integrity, social responsibility, and socioeconomic transformation.

 Film and Television Award - Young Achievers Awards 2011

 The Young Achievers Awards is a national competition held annually in Uganda which selects and promotes the best practice and excellence in youth creativity.